 has shown that all races are susceptible to depression.
 However, it should be noted that there are some variances in the numbers.
 Mental disorders can be experienced by any race, but environmental and societal factors could be playing a role in producing these numbers.
 Either way, people need to seek health treatment when they suspect that they might be depressed.

 What Gender Is More Likely To Experience Depression?

-If you suspect that you’re experiencing mental health issues such as depression, then you should seek health treatment.
+If you suspect that you’re experiencing mental health issues such as MDD, then you should seek health treatment.
 Sometimes men make the mistake of not seeking treatment because they fear that it will make them look weak.
 Men’s health is important, and this includes mental health.
-Don’t let your gender keep you from getting health treatment when you’re going through depression.
-Seeking the right health treatment now could mean the difference between coping with depression successfully and struggling in life.
+Don’t let your gender keep you from getting health treatment when you’re going through mental health struggles.
+Seeking the right health treatment now could mean the difference between coping successfully and struggling in life.